← Back to Part 2: Change rhythm

 Workflow:

-3. Load `$CLAUDE_HOME/docs/agents/playbooks/plan-change.md`.
+3. Load `$CLAUDE_HOME/docs/agents/policy/change-rhythm.md`.

-4. Prompt for context, approach, and open questions.
-Fill the file.
+approach, and open questions.

 6. Print the full path of the scratch plan for the author to iterate on.